andraugust/andraugust.github.io/bellman.md

 Thus the optimal action is $$a=1$$.
 Notice that we had to simulate backward starting from the end of the game.
 This is the defining property of backward induction.
 To prevent redundant simulations, we cache values so we only have to simulate once per state, afterwards we can just look-up the information we no to act.

 __The Value Function__.
 Once we have all the values $$v$$ it's simple to choose the optimal action from an arbitrary state: choose the action that minimizes immediate points _plus_ next-state value.
-Notice that $$v$$ depends on the _number_ of dice being rolled and not on the dice values themselves.
-This means that the game can be represented more simply in terms of the number of dice rolled $$len(r)$$ and the take-two indicator.
+Notice that $$v$$ depends on the _number_ of dice being rolled and the dice values themselves.
+This means the game can be represented more simply in terms of the number of dice rolled $$len(r)$$ and the take-two indicator.
 The values are organized in a table called _the value function_.
 Here it is:

 | _len(r)_ | _taketwo_ | _v_ |
 |:-------:|:---------:|:---:|